When should I arrive?

 Is there a minimum age to skate?

-There is no minimum age, but children aged under 8 have to be accompanied by an adult, those aged between 8 and 12 can skate without an adult on the ice, but this is dependant on their skating ability.
+The minimum age allowed on the ice is four years of age and children aged under 8 have to be accompanied by an adult, those aged between 8 and 12 can skate without an adult on the ice, but this is dependant on their skating ability.
 We advise parents to use their discretion on whether very young children will enjoy the experience.
 There are no refunds given if you or your child do not enjoy the skating experience.